webplatform/docs/svg/elements/rect/index.md

 {{Examples_Section
 |Not_required=No
 |Examples={{Single Example
-|Description=In the following code example,  the rect element is used to draw a purple square.
+|Description=In the following code example,  the rect element is used to draw a purple rectangle.
 |Code=<syntaxhighlight lang="xml">
 <svg width="200" height="200" version="1.1" xmlns="http://www.w3.org/2000/svg">
   <rect x="10" y="5" width="100" height="80" fill="purple" />